 • even if you do not have a business ID or have not established a company.

-If you are a family member of an entrepreneur and you do not own anything in the business, you can insure yourself with the employee's fund against unemployment.
+If you are a family member of an entrepreneur and you do not own anything in the business or you do not have control over the company, you can insure yourself with the employee's fund against unemployment.

 If you work in a family business

-However, as a family member of an entrepreneur, you can only be granted an earnings-related daily allowance if you have worked in the family business for 52 weeks meeting the employment condition, and you have been a member of an employee's fund during that period.
-In addition, you must not have had an ownership interest in the business for 12 months.
+However, as a family member of an entrepreneur, you can only be granted an earnings-related daily allowance if you have worked in the family business for 52 weeks within 28 months meeting the employment condition, and you have been a member of an employee's fund during that period.

 Work done for another employer